anthonysmaldone/Quantum-to-Classical-Transfer-Learning/README.md

 ```

 ## Example
-To train the hybrid network on the nr-er assay use:
+To train the quantum neural network on the nr-er assay use:
 ```
 python train.py --dataset nr-er
 ```